haml/haml/REFERENCE.md

 Use `haml --help` for full documentation.

-### Rails/Merb Plugin {#plugin}

-To enable Haml in Rails versions before Rails 3, add the following line to `environment.rb`:

-    config.gem "haml"

-For Rails 3, instead add the following line to the Gemfile:
+To use Haml with Rails, add the following line to the Gemfile:

     gem "haml"

 Once it's installed, all view files with the `".html.haml"` extension will be compiled using Haml.
-Haml is enabled by default in Merb.

 You can access instance variables in Haml templates the same way you do in ERB templates.
 Helper methods are also available in Haml templates.
-For example (this example uses Rails, but the principle for Merb is the same):
+For example:

     # file: app/controllers/movies_controller.rb